fs-c/v0/bluestreak/bluestreak-supervisor/README.md

 To run any JS file locally, using NodeJS, simply

 1. Install [NodeJS](https://nodejs.org/en/) (anything above 8.0 is optimal)
-2.  `cd X:/your/working/directory`
+2.  `cd X:/your/working/directory/`
 3. If this is the first time starting this script, `npm i`, to download dependencies.
+This will only work if you also have a `package.json` file in your project dir.
 4.  `node <scriptname>`

 So, for example, if you were to want to run `activity.js`, you would simply `cd` into it's directory, and do `node activity`.